DonMVB/aws/AWS_Assoc_SAA_C02.md

   - **RTMP**: streaming content, adobe, etc.
 - Cloud Front has Origin Domain Settings: S3, an ELB, MediaPackage Origin, and Media Store packages.
 - The domain name registered in CF is the origin for your static/dynamic content, used by clients - not the ELB/ALB domain name.
-- Cloud Front has these Origins: S3, EC2, and ELB.
+- Cloud Front has these Origins: S3, EC2, ELB, or some HTTP server.
 Note that CF provides low latency, whereas S3 does not.
+CloudFront supports SSL/TLS as well.
 - Edge locations are read / write; mostly read, but files can be written to an edge location.
 - Cached content can be manually invalidated or cleared beyond the TTL(default 24 hrs), but this does incur a cost.
 - You can invalidate the distribution of certain objects or entire directories so that content is loaded directly from the origin every time.
 Invalidating content is also helpful when debugging if content pulled from the origin seems correct, but pulling that same content from an edge location seems incorrect.
 To delete a CF cached file, delete it from the origin and set the expiration period to 0 to force a reload.
 There is no direct CLI to interact w/ edge locations (some tests say).